Introducing access agreements

 - provide undergraduate higher education courses and/or those postgraduate courses, such as PGCEs, that are subject to regulated fees, and

-- are directly funded by the Higher Education Funding Council for England or the Teaching Agency and
+- are directly funded by the Higher Education Funding Council for England or the Secretary of State for Education and

 - are subject to a ‘condition of grant’ under Section 24 of the Higher Education Act 2004 and